Miss Langley, Miss Radcliffe and Mrs Tasker welcome you to Woodpecker Class

 The classroom was a mess with pencil cases and paper everywhere and even a table was turned on its side.
 It appeared that an alien’s spaceship had landed in our classroom!
 We started looking around for clues.
 That is when we noticed a book with the space ship called ‘Beegu’.

 Miss Langley and Mrs Tasker thought it would be a good idea to move the spaceship to a safer area.
-We were a bit worried to touch it though so we dressed up in our PPE equipment.
-It was very heavy but we managed to move it to Miss Langley’s desk.
+They were a bit worried to touch it though so we dressed up in our PPE equipment.
+It was very heavy but they managed to move it to Miss Langley’s desk.

 We then decided to read the book that landed with the space ship.
 That is where we found out that an alien called Beegu has crash landed on our planet and has lost her Mummy.
 She needs our help and children are the only people who will understand.